-MEASURE TARGETS RESULT Ensure residents feel prepared and know what to do in an emergency Survey residents annually on whether they feel prepared and know what to do in an emergency (75% of residents feel prepared or well-prepared) 3 In 2022/23 74% of the residents who completed the annual satisfaction survey felt they were prepared or well prepared for an emergency, which is a similar result to last year's 76% result.
+MEASURE TARGETS RESULT Ensure residents feel prepared and know what to do in an emergency Survey residents annually on whether they feel prepared and know what to do in an emergency (75% of residents feel prepared or well-prepared) In 2022/23 74% of the residents who completed the annual satisfaction survey felt they were prepared or well prepared for an emergency, which is a similar result to last year's 76% result.
 NOT ACHIEVED Our survey also asked residents what steps they had taken to prepare for the types of emergencies and disasters that might occur in our community.
 Most respondents confirmed they have stores of food, water and backup power/alternative cooking facilities.
 Some discussed having 'grab bags' pre-pared and securing important documents.
 Ensure residents are aware of emergency management procedures ACHIEVED Ensure communication and engagement activities relating to emergency management are undertaken at least quarterly Regular messages about emergency management are circulated in our monthly Council e-newsletter, the Chatham Islands Community Focus Trust weekly newsletters, on our website, and on our Facebook page(s) Regular communications relating to emergency management activities and projects were circulated on our website and through other publications such as the monthly Council e-newsletter, and our Emergency Management Facebook page.
-This is consistent with the prior year's result.

-MEASURE TARGETS RESULT MEASURE TARGETS RESULT Ensure the Emergency Management Operations Centre can respond in the event of an emergency, including deployment of staff and volunteers, availability of emergency management equipment, control facilities, and communication systems ACHIEVED Hold an annual emergency event training exercise Ensure all staff and volunteers participate in at least one skills training session annually Test emergency management equipment quarterly An island training exercise was run with Emergency Operations Centre staff along with other island key emergency service providers to test our emergency response processes.
+MEASURE TARGETS RESULT Ensure the Emergency Management Operations Centre can respond in the event of an emergency, including deployment of staff and volunteers, availability of emergency management equipment, control facilities, and communication systems ACHIEVED Hold an annual emergency event training exercise Ensure all staff and volunteers participate in at least one skills training session annually Test emergency management equipment quarterly An island training exercise was run with Emergency Operations Centre staff along with other island key emergency service providers to test our emergency response processes.
 The exercise was held at the Chatham Islands airport, with learnings from this exercise to be collated and implemented into our emergency response procedures.
 Additional online training has been provided during the year to strengthen our emergency response knowledge and skill sets.
 Emergency management equipment was not tested quarterly due to limitations in staff numbers.
 This is consistent with the prior year.
 We are assessing our future civil defence equipment requirements and will be purchasing updated equipment as required.
 In the prior financial year, a training exercise was held.
 Role vacancies during the period resulted in some activities not being completed in a timely manner and additional staff training required.

-Maintain current marine oil spill response preparedness and response capability, which is compliant with the Maritime Transport Act 1994 ACHIEVED Ensure at least one water equipment deployment exercise is conducted annually An audited equipment deployment exercise was undertaken in November 2022, assisted by Maritime New Zealand.
-In the prior financial year, no deployment exercise was conducted due to limited availability of volunteers and staff.
-Our capacity to respond to marine oil spill events during the year has been enhanced with an alternative regional on scene commander appointed through our contractor Environment Canterbury, boosting capabilities.
+MEASURE TARGETS RESULT Maintain current marine oil spill response preparedness and response deployment exercise is conducted annually annual An audited equipment deployment exercise was undertaken in November 2022, assisted by Maritime New Zealand.
+This is consistent with the 2021/22 financial year. capability, which is compliant with the Maritime Transport Act 1994 ACHIEVED Our capacity to respond to marine oil spill events during the year has been enhanced with an alternative regional on scene commander appointed through our contractor Environment Canterbury, boosting capabilities.
 This allows for advice and support to be provided 24/7, including assistance with planning and compliance with the Maritime Transport Act 1994 for a tier 1 entity.
 We continue to work on complying fully with the requirements of the Maritime Transport Act 1994.
 During the year additional requirements related to marine oil transfer sites were enacted, the application to Chatham Islands Council is now being investigated.
 The Marine oil spill contingency plan lapsed in March 2022 and remains under review, awaiting a response from the Department of Conservation.

-3Measured by annual survey, on a scale of well prepared, prepared, not well-prepared, no opinion.
+&lt;sup>3Measured by annual survey, on a scale of well prepared, prepared, not well-prepared, no opinion.